-This bill amends the "Long Term Tax Exemption Law" to impose new responsibilities on municipal tax collectors or finance officers regarding the handling of payments in lieu of taxes, specifically the annual service charge.
-Municipalities are now required to remit five percent of the annual service charge directly to the county's chief financial officer and notify them upon receipt of the charge on specified dates (February 1, May 1, August 1, and November 1).
-The remittance must be completed by the fifteenth day of the month in which each tax installment is due.
-Failure to comply with these requirements may result in penalties, including the county's ability to recover unpaid balances, interest, and legal costs from the municipality, as well as potential revocation or suspension of the municipal tax collector or finance officer's certification.
+This bill amends the "Long Term Tax Exemption Law" to impose new obligations on municipal tax collectors regarding the handling of payments received in lieu of taxes, specifically the annual service charge.
+Municipalities are now required to remit five percent of this charge directly to the county's chief financial officer and notify them upon receipt of the payment on specified dates (February 1, May 1, August 1, and November 1).
+Failure to comply with these requirements may result in legal action, penalties, and potential revocation or suspension of the municipal tax collector or finance officer's professional certification.
+Additionally, the county has the authority to recover any unpaid remittances along with associated costs.

 Statutes affected: Introduced: 40A:20-9, 40A:20-12